-Vessel bunkers arriving by barges or trucks which are being delivered to vessels moored to any CPA wharf or bulkhead will be charged the bunkers wharfage as specified in Rule 705.
+Vessel bunkers arriving by barge or truck and delivering bunkers to vessels moored to any CPA wharf or bulkhead will be charged the bunkers wharfage as specified in Rule 705.
 Failure to report delivery of bunkers/petroleum products will result in the following charges: Wharfage cost owed plus twenty percent (20%) inclusive of administrative fees and investigation costs.